 Out-Toeing May Show along with Flat Feet

 Out-toeing, while less common than in-toeing, can cause disabling pain if not treated by adulthood.
 Out-toeing is not related to flat feet, but sometimes a child will have both conditions.
 The arch doesn’t form properly in a child with flat feet and the foot appears to turn inside.
 Because it rarely is painful, this type of out-toeing usually doesn’t require treatment.

 We Can Help with Any Pediatric Foot Issue

 If you have pain from any type of injury or have any concerns about your foot and ankle health, make an appointment with Alta Ridge Foot Specialists at one of our three offices at 105 Chestnut Street, Mars Hill or 440 Alta Pass Highway, Spruce Pine or 2211 NC Hwy 105, Boone NC.
-We are a proud member of the Instride Foot and Ankle Partnership, a statewide partnership of doctors dedicated to providing state-of-the-art care to our patients.
+Alta Ridge Foot Specialists in North Carolina provides expert and comprehensive medical and surgical foot care for patients of all ages.
 Dr. W. Aaron Broyles, Dr. Robert L. Van Brederode and Dr. Thomas Verla and their staff look forward to serving you.
 Contact us today!